thousandbrainsproject/tbp.monty/rfcs/0000_reorganize_repositories.md

 1. `tbp.monty` - This is the main repository for the Monty framework.
 2. `monty_lab` - This is what `nupic.monty/projects` used to be, and is currently a catch-all for code that is not part of the main Monty framework.

-The high-level proposal is to discontinue the use of `monty_lab` (archiving the existing repository), and instead have a very low threshold for creating new, independent repositories for different projects.
+The high-level proposal is to discontinue the use of `monty_lab` as a location for new projects, and instead have a very low threshold for creating new, independent repositories for these.

 More specifically, the proposed structure and description of each repository would be: